 The technology can easily be defeated with common household tools, has no public safety value, and adds substantially to the cost of the firearm.
 If passed, the availability of semi-automatic handguns in New York could be in jeopardy, as manufacturers simply may choose not to build or sell firearms for purchase in the state, which, of course is the goal of this legislation.

 This activity comes just days after the anti-gunners in New York held their annual anti-gun lobby day in Albany.
 This also means that lawmakers could be gearing up to pass their whole anti-gun agenda.
 It is imperative that you contact your lawmakers and ask their position on A6468C and S6005 and request that they oppose the laundry list of anti-gun bills currently pending in the Assembly.

 - State Assembly Members can be reached by phone at (518) 455-4100.
 To find your Assembly Member, please click here.

 - Your State Senator can be contacted through the Senate switchboard at (518) 455-2800.
 To find your State Senator, please click here.

-Also, please e-mail NRA-ILA’s State & Local Affairs Division at [email protected] and let us know what response you are getting from your lawmakers concerning A6468C and S6005.
+Also, please e-mail NRA-ILA’s State & Local Affairs Division at state&[email protected] and let us know what response you are getting from your lawmakers concerning A6468C and S6005.

 Established in 1871, the National Rifle Association is America’s oldest civil rights and sportsmen’s group.
 Four million members strong, NRA continues its mission to uphold Second Amendment rights and to advocate enforcement of existing laws against violent offenders to reduce crime.
 The Association remains the nation’s leader in firearm education and training for law-abiding gun owners, law enforcement and the military.
 Visit: www.nra.org